 SDCI is updating the Seattle Electrical Code to reflect the changes to the 2017 National Electrical Code.
 If you are interested in submitting input to amend the Seattle Electrical Code, please send your submission to firstname.lastname@example.org.
 We will accept public input through March 31, 2017.

 You’re invited to a South Seattle Home Fair on February 11, 2017, hosted by the Seattle Department of Construction and Inspections.
 This event is your chance to ask questions about your planned remodel and our permitting process, code requirements, and rental housing and tenant assistance program.
-City staff will also be available to discuss housing, emergency preparedness, landslide awareness, and rain garden information.
+City staff will also be available to discuss housing, emergency preparedness, energy rebates, landslide awareness, and rain garden information.

 On Tuesday March 14, 2017, the Electrical Program will be closed for inspections.
 The inspectors will be attending a training on the 2017 National Electrical Code.